-This is How Tech CEO Amin Shayko Makes Education Accessible With His Tutoring App: Kadama
+This is How Tech CEO Amin Shaykho Makes Education Accessible With His Tutoring App: Kadama

-Amin Shayko is the founder of Kadama, a Gen-Z learning app that has impacted millions of students.
+Amin Shaykho is the founder of Kadama, a Gen-Z learning app that has impacted millions of students.

 Students use the app for urgent school help with fun events, rewards, and community.